chrira/ms-techlab/01-using-oc-cli.md

 # Using oc cli

-Log into the Webconsole: [api.0xshift.dev](https://api.0xshift.dev) and get familiar with the interface.
+Log into the web console and get familiar with the interface.

-Create a new project from the webui called:
+Create a new project from the web console called:

-    webui-userXY
+    userXY-webui

 ## Log in on the cli